 How to take this medicine

-Follow carefully all directions given to you by your doctor.
-Their instructions may be different to the information in this
+Follow all directions given to you by your doctor carefully.

 How much to take

 Your doctor will tell you how much of this medicine you should take.
 This will depend

 on your condition and whether you are taking any other medicines.

 If the first rizatriptan tablet does help your migraine, but it comes back later,

 Take the second tablet at least 2 hours after the first tablet.
 Do not take more than

 If the first tablet does not help your migraine, do not take another tablet for the

 same attack as it is unlikely to help.
-It is still likely, however, that you will respond to
+It is still likely that you will respond to

 How to take it